anderdc/portfolio-website/README.md

 This project uses docker to containerize and keep the code running smoothly on any environment.

 `docker compose up` will not rebuild the container image even if you have updated Dockerfile or project files.
 Therefore, if you changed any of those files, you should run `docker compose up` with the `--build` flag, and `d` detached, which will trigger a rebuild of the container image, and start container in a detached state.

+to create a container with a specified docker compose file use the `-f` flag `docker compose -f docker-compose.prod.yml up -d`